deweysasser/docker-name-proxy-server/README.md

 This is what Apache Server calls "Named Virtual Hosts" and NGINX calls "server blocks".

+See "Motivation" section for an other projects and an explanation of why I wrote this.

 ## Usage

 The proxy consists of 2 docker containers: